xtronix/odt_to_html_converter/README.md

 odt_to_html_converter
 =====================

-extract Image base64 from html file and save a html file with a link to image saved in directory "images"
+extract Images base64 from html files and save a html file with a link to images saved into directory "images"